 The photo represents the dials in front of the driver in a typical car.
 The dial on the left is the rev counter and the dial on the right is the speedometer.
 Set the gas (accelerator) so it reads around 1500 rpm on the rev counter.
 By giving your engine power in this way before bringing the clutch up will help to prevent stalling the car.

 Try these techniques in a quiet area so you will feel less stressed from other road users.
-The key is to taking it in stages and slowly until you build up confidence.
+The key is to take it in stages and slowly until you build up confidence.